QuantEcon/Bookshelf/README.md

 #### Needed files
 There are some config files that are not on the repo because they contain sensitive information.
-You can create these manually or run the `scripts/dev-config.sh` to setup these config files:
+You can create these manually or run `npm run config` to setup these config files:
 * `./server/_config.js`
     * contains the `url` and `port` the server is running on:
         ```